comsci-uwc-isak/unit-1-project-rikiod/README.md

 ```

 ### 5. Delete a car
+Steps:
+1. Find out which car needs to be deleted from user
+2. Move to database and delete license plate line from maincarfile.txt
+3. Delete individual plate file

 Input: license plate --> output: maincarfile.txt deleted and licenseplate.txt deleted; communicated to user

 This program works by utilizing the sed command.
 The program takes the argument provided by the user and is used in the line that says `sed -i ' ' "/$1/d" db/maincarfile.txt`. $1 is the argument so in this way, the program takes the license plate provided and deletes it from maincarfile.txt.